nlhq/nlhq.github.io/about.md

 layout: about
 title: About
 permalink: /about/
+description: The story about how I become a landlord... by accident.
 ---

 ## About Me

 My name is John.
-I’m 28, married with no kids, and live in New Jersey.
+I’m 33, married with no kids, and live in New Jersey.
 Being employed as an electrical engineer, I never saw myself getting into real estate.
 But when a new housing opportunity arose, renting my two-bedroom, two-story condo became a sensible reality for me.
 Given today’s real estate climate, I’m probably not alone.

 ## How I Became a Landlord